anantham/Python-Scripts/README.md

 	Edit the START\_ROLL\_NUMBER and END\_ROLL\_NUMBER to set the range of students you want to save.
 	For reference the roll numbers of my year students are given.

+* **rename.py**
+	This script was born out my requirement to mass rename files (anime, tv series, movies) so that Kodi (known as XBMC) would pick it up.
+I would recommend understanding the code so that you can make the appropriate changes to it and run it.It will now just show what changes the script will make.

+* **numerical_methods**
+	When we got [Janaki Raman Sir](https://tnjanakiraman.wordpress.com/) as our numerical methods teacher in Sem IV, he placed great emphasis on the concepts behind the methods, so I decided to implement them in python.
+	I havent completed The Illinois method implementation, the regula falsi by itself fails in loads of cases.

 ### Setting up Library's